 This combination will cost you £248.00 and you’ll be equipped with a Full HD system that plays DVD and Blu Ray on one of the finest Full HD TVs of 2016 with built-in Freeview.

 So Why Were TVs with Built-in Blu Ray Players Discontinued?

 The main problem came in performance and cost that resulted in the decline of sales followed by most manufacturing companies stopping their production.

 One of the factors that led to the decline in popularity of the combo TVs is the convenience of buying the two devices separately and avoiding the risky investment of having the two in one unit.
-Many people also believe that by combining the two, the quality and performance of each declines.
+Many people also believe that by combining the two, the quality and performance of each decline.

 Nowadays, new TVs with a built-in Blu Ray are almost impossible to find, to get one you will probably have to buy a second-hand model since most brands stopped manufacturing them.